 The more claims filed and more dollars spent in losses for a specific vehicle on average, the higher the insurance rates for that car across the board.

-According to the Insurance Institute for Highway Safety (IIHS), Jaguar’s F-Type and XE both have collision claim averages that are well above what’s considered normal, as do the XF and XJ.
+According to the Insurance Institute for Highway Safety (IIHS), Jaguar’s F-Type and XE both have collision claim averages that are well above what’s considered normal, as do the Jaguar XF and Jaguar XJ.

 The XF and XJ also have a higher-than-average amount of comprehensive claims filed.

 So overall, there’s a good chance Jaguar’s overall claims frequency ratings could increase your insurance premiums.

 Fortunately, when it comes to safety features, luxury cars like Jaguars are typically loaded.